Convergence of Restricted Additive Schwarz with impedance transmission conditions for discretised Helmholtz problems: Introduction

 with $\bcT$ defined by \eqref{eq41}-\eqref{eq43}.
-The paper \cite{GoGaGrLaSp:21} showed that, for general Lipschitz subdomains, the fixed-point operator $\bcT$ acts in the tensor product of Helmholtz-harmonic functions (i.e., solutions of $(\Delta +k^2)u=0$) on each subdomain and \cite{GoGaGrLaSp:21} characterised the powers of $\bcT$ in terms of (compositions of) ``impedance-to-impedance maps'' linking pairs of subdomains with non-trivial intersection.
+The paper \cite{GoGaGrLaSp:21} showed that, for general Lipschitz subdomains, the fixed-point operator $\bcT$ acts in the tensor product of Helmholtz-harmonic functions (i.e., solutions of $(\Delta +k^2)u=0$) on each subdomain.
+Using this setting, \cite{GoGaGrLaSp:21} characterised the powers of $\bcT$ in terms of (compositions of) ``impedance-to-impedance maps'' linking pairs of subdomains with non-trivial intersection.

 In addition, the paper \cite{GoGaGrLaSp:21} then gave, for the special case of 2-d rectangular domains covered by overlapping strips, sufficient conditions for $\bcT^{sN}$ to be a contraction, where $N$ is the number of subdomains and $s$ is a small integer.
-These conditions were formulated in terms of norms of (compositions of) impedance-to-impedance maps and were investigated (and verified in certain cases) by both analytical and numerical techniques, with the numerical verification (involving the solution of local eigenvalue problems) proved to be reliable.
-To illustrate the theory, experiments with finite element approximations of the parallel Schwarz method were given.
+These conditions were formulated in terms of norms of (compositions of) impedance-to-impedance maps; the conditions were investigated (and verified in certain cases) by both analytical and numerical techniques.
+To illustrate the theory, experiments with finite element approximations of the parallel Schwarz method were given in \cite{GoGaGrLaSp:21}.